1. Tableau tips and tricks: Calendar in Tableau

 Yes! you heard it right, you can add animation to your visualization.
 Let’s visualize how the population of the world increased in past 200 years.
 Sounds cool right!
 This is where Tableau’s Page Shelf come into the picture.
 Let’s add the date to the page shelf and see how crude birth rate has reduced over year.

 Just reading won’t make you a Tableau Jedi, go Ahead and start exploring Tableau.
-If you wanna learn about more such exciting features in Tableau, click below to enroll yourself and get certified in Edureka’s Tableau Training and Certification Program.
+If you wanna learn about more such exciting features in Tableau, click below to enroll yourself and get certified in Edureka’s Tableau training online.